History of Beirut: Third phase 1982–1984

 On 14 September 1982, president-elect and Lebanese Forces leader Bashir Gemayel was assassinated after a bomb exploded during a meeting in the Kataeb headquarters.

-On 16–18 September 1982, Lebanese Phalangists (allied with the Israeli Defense Force) killed between 460 and 3,500 Lebanese and Palestinian Shiite civilians in the Shatila refugee camp and the adjacent Sabra neighborhood of Beirut.
+On 16–18 September 1982, Lebanese Phalangists (allied with the Israeli Defense Force) killed between 460 and 3,500 Palestinian and Lebanese civilians in the Shatila refugee camp and the adjacent Sabra neighborhood of Beirut.
 The Israelis had ordered their Phalangist allies to clear out PLO fighters.
 Soldiers loyal to Phalangist leader Elie Hobeika began slaughtering civilians while Israeli forces blocked exits from Sabra and Shatila and illuminated the area with flares.
 IDF officials not only failed to act to stop the killings, but also prevented the escapees from fleeing the Phalangists and aided them later by lighting the camps during night at their request.

 Ten days later, the Israeli government set up the Kahan Commission to investigate the circumstances of the Sabra and Shatila massacre.
 In 1983, the commission published its findings that then-Defense Minister Ariel Sharon was personally responsible for the massacre and should resign.
 Under pressure, Sharon resigned as defense minister but remained in the government as a minister without portfolio.

 On 18 April 1983, a suicide bombing attack at the U.S. Embassy in West Beirut killed 63, beginning a series of attacks against U.S. and Western interests in Lebanon.

 On 23 October 1983, a devastating Iranian-sponsored suicide bombing targeted the barracks of U.S. and French forces in Beirut, killing 241 American and 58 French servicemen.
 On 18 January 1984, American University of Beirut President Malcolm H. Kerr was murdered.